 My name is Paula, and I’m the brains (and hands) behind the blog, En Casa.

-En Casa is a brand new place that I’ve started as a creative outlet.
+brand new place that I’ve started as a creative outlet.
 It’s a space dedicated to all baked goods for those that love easy-to-make sweets and always ready to impress.
 Most of my recipes are my family’s treasures, highly influenced by my culture (Argentina), as well as Australia and the United States, other places I’ve called home.

 When I’m not busy blogging (or thinking about recipes and photography), I love travelling, dancing like nobody’s watching, doing yoga or connecting with nature.